gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-04/index.md

 * Swap Ref Arch docs 03 and 04 position per customer feedback by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/633
 * Update CI base images to ubuntu:20.04 by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/632
 * Update quick start to point to knowledge base by @brikis98 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/617
-* Write machine user's public SSH key to infra live by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/634
+* Write machine user&apos;s public SSH key to infra live by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/634
 * Always write Admin IAM user credentials to a password file committed to VCS by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/636
 * Harmonize QUICK_START footer with service catalog by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/640
 * Use InfraLiveRepoURL in favor of get_git_origin_url.
 Deprecate latter by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/641